sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 The payoff matrix of the prisoner's dilemma can be seen in {numref}`fig-payoff-matrix`.
 Based on the payoff matrix, the optimal scenario is for neither Thelma nor Louise to confess, as this leads to less years in prison in total.
 This situation of the payoff matrix (1,1) is the Pareto-optimal outcome of the prisoner's dilemma.

 On the contrary, the Nash equilibrium of the dilemma is when both Thelma and Louise confess, and each serves 10 years in prison.
 The presented example is a case of a "non-cooperative game" where Thelma and Louise selfishly try to maximize their own utility $Π_α$ by selecting a strategy $χ_α$.
-In such a non-cooperative game, each agent selects its strategy simultaneously & independently, assuming that the strategy of the other players $χ_{-α}$ is given.
+In such a non-cooperative game, each agent selects its strategy simultaneously and independently, assuming that the strategy of the other players $χ_{-α}$ is given.
 In a state of Nash equilibrium (denoted with $*$) none of the players has an incentive to deviate from the equilibrium strategy $χ_α^*$ as no alternative feasible strategy $χ_α \in Φ_α$ exists that leads to more utility.
 Formally, the Nash equilibrium condition reads:

 $$ Π(χ_α*, χ_{-α}*) \geq (χ_α, χ_{-α}*) \quad \forall χ_α \in Φ_α , α \in A $$